 Self-litigating braces eliminate the use of traditional elastic bands.
-Innovative clips are used to hold the braces in place reducing discomfort and waste.
-Self-litigating braces can reduce treatment time and patients enjoy fewer visits to the orthodontist for tightening and adjustments.
+We use innovative clips to hold the braces in place, reducing discomfort and waste.
+Self-litigating braces can reduce treatment time, and patients enjoy fewer visits to the orthodontist for tightening and adjustments.

 Timonium, MD board-certified orthodontist Dr. Mohammad Izadi offers self-litigating braces to correct malocclusion and realign crooked teeth.
 Izadi Orthodontics takes a one-on-one approach to each patient.
 He takes the time to build personalized treatment plans that address the patient’s skeletal occlusion bringing balance and harmony to the facial structure for long-term results.

 Benefits of Self-Litigating Braces

 Self-litigating braces are a relatively new concept.
 They are the next generation of orthodontic technology and offer a lot of benefits to patients and dentists.
 These braces tend to be less bulky and smoother than conventional metal braces.
-Patients report feeling less tension and discomfort and enjoy faster results.
+Patients report feeling less tension and discomfort, and enjoy faster results.

 - Tooth-colored ceramic brackets

 - Open design for better hygiene

 It is essential to maintain and care for your self-litigating braces while you are wearing them.
 Cleaning your braces after every meal can reduce the risk of developing tooth decay, gum disease, or tooth discoloration.

 Self-litigating braces can be cleaned and cared for in the same manner as ceramic or traditional braces.
 Treatment times with self-litigating braces tend to be shorter reducing the impact they will have on your oral health.